How to Bill CPT Code 97151 for ABA Assessments

-What Is the 97151 CPT Code in ABA Billing?
+What Is CPT Code 97151 in ABA Billing

-Think of CPT code 97151 as the billing code for the full ABA assessment before treatment begins.
-It covers the behavioral assessment from initial observation through analysis and treatment planning.
+CPT code 97151 is used for behavior identification assessment in ABA therapy before treatment begins.
+It covers assessment, observation, caregiver interviews, data review, scoring, analysis, and treatment planning by a qualified provider.
 The formal 97151 CPT code description includes:

 When Do You Use Code 97151 in ABA Billing